 You may notice the symptoms come on suddenly during a sporting activity or injury.
 You might hear a snap or feel a sudden sharp pain when the tendon is torn (ruptured).
 The sharp pain usually settles quickly, although there may be some aching at the back of the lower leg.
 After the injury, the usual symptoms are:

 - A flat-footed type of walk.
 You can walk and bear weight but cannot push off the ground properly on the side where the tendon is ruptured.

 - If the tendon is completely torn, you may feel a gap just above the back of the heel.
 However, if there is bruising then the swelling may disguise the gap.

-If you suspect an Achilles tendon rupture, it is best to see a doctor urgently, because the tendon heals better if treated sooner rather than later.
+If you suspect an Achilles tendon rupture, it is best to see a doctor urgently because the tendon heals better if treated sooner rather than later.

 How is an Achilles tendon rupture diagnosed?

 The doctor may look at your walking and observe whether you can stand on tiptoe.
-She/he may test the tendon using a method called Thompson's test (also known as the calf squeeze test).
+They may test the tendon using a method called Thompson's test (also known as the calf squeeze test).
 In this test, you will be asked to lie face down on the examination bench and to bend your knee.
-The doctor will gently squeeze the calf muscles at the back of your leg, and observe how the ankle moves.
-If the Achilles tendon is OK, the calf squeeze will make the foot point briefly away from the leg (a movement called plantar flexion).
+The doctor will gently squeeze the calf muscles at the back of your leg and observe how the ankle moves.
+If the Achilles tendon is OK, the calf squeeze will make the foot point away from the leg (a movement called plantar flexion).
 This is quite an accurate test for Achilles tendon rupture.

 Note: an Achilles tendon rupture is sometimes difficult to diagnose and can be missed on first assessment.
-It is important for both doctors and patients to be aware of this and to look carefully for an Achilles tendon rupture if it is suspected.
+It is important for doctors and patients to be aware of this and to look carefully for an Achilles tendon rupture if it is suspected.